phord/Jarvis/README.md

 _In this capture, I pressed "Memory" to wake the screen up, and then 3 to move the desk to position 3._

+## Interfacing with 5 volts

+The desk provides 5v pullups on all six signal lines.
+A "mark" is signaled by pulling the line low.

+The ESP8266 microcontroller is only capable of outputting 3.3v on its GPIOs.
+But I don't need to pull any of these pins high to 5v because the desk does that for me.
+I only need to pull these signals low to 0.0v.

+It is safe to _sink_ 5v on these GPIO pins on the ESP8266, so long as the carrier board doesn't mind the extra voltage.
+Opinions vary on this topic, though.
+You may feel safer using a level shifter or some transistor or diode assistance to pull these 5v signals low on your board.
+Doing this is beyond my expertise, though, so I'm afraid I can't help you with this part if you choose to go this route.

 ## HSx control lines

-The desk provides 5v pullups on all these signal lines.
-A mark is signaled by pulling the line low.

-On the mechanical desk control buttons, when you press the up button, one of these lines is pulled low.
+On the mechanical desk control buttons, when you press the up button, one of the HS[0-2] lines is pulled low.
 Similarly when you press the down button, another line is pulled low.
 When you use a smart controller interface like the touch-screen model, multiple lines may be pulled low simultaneously to indicate up to 7 different buttons.
 If you combine the first three lines' inverted logical signals, you will find a "button number" between 0 and 7 is possible.

-Note: HS3 seems to be a special line used only for Memory Button signaling.

 Zero means no button is being pressed.
 This is "open".

+Note: HS3 seems to be a special line used only for Memory Button signaling.

          Down  Up  1  2  3  4  M
     HS3                        X